 What’s more, Functional Medicine embraces a collaborative healthcare model.
 In a collaborative model, allied providers, nutritionists, and health coaches work alongside physicians to provide additional layers of support, to both doctors and patients.
 This streamlines the patient care process, improves the quality of patient care, and creates a better work environment for physicians.
 It gives doctors more autonomy and increases their professional satisfaction and quality of life, all while resulting in better outcomes for patients.

-I embrace this model in my own practice, the California Center for Functional Medicine.
+We embrace this model at the California Center for Functional Medicine, which offers a membership-based, virtual health transformation program.
 It’s also a big part of what I teach aspiring Functional Medicine practitioners in my ADAPT Practitioner Training Program.
 I believe that this approach to healthcare holds the key to stemming the rising tide of chronic disease—while preventing burnout at work for practitioners.

 If you’re not experiencing burnout or moral injury at work, that’s great news—and I hope it stays that way.
 But if, like so many professionals, you feel the onset of exhaustion and detachment, I urge you to pay attention to the warning signs discussed here and use the strategies shared above to break the cycle and find joy in your work once more.